 Congressional investigations and hearings are political events.

 Although often billed as an effort to investigate and inform, they may also have the dual purpose of accusing and embarrassing those called, while also building support for a member’s political agenda.
-Congressional investigations are wholly different from agency investigations and enforcement actions.
-For example, one cannot always rely on assurances of “confidentiality.”
-It is essential to have skilled counsel help you navigate the complexities, intricacies, procedures, and personalities involved.
+Understanding the political incentives at issue is essential to successful navigation of these treacherous investigative waters.